TylerYep/wolfbot/README.md

 # Files
 ## Game Simulation
 * const.py (Stores all constants, along with their use cases)
 * main.py (Driver for game simulations)
 * one_night.py (Plays one game of One Night Ultimate Werewolf)
-* statistics.py (Used to aggregate many GameResults into fixed statistics)
+* stats.py (Used to aggregate many GameResults into fixed statistics)
-* replay.py (python src/replay.py will run the last game that was played again)
+* replay.py (`python src/replay.py` will play the most recently run game again)
 * encoder.py (Used to encode all custom WolfBot class objects)

 ## Algorithms and Solvers
 * algorithms.py (Includes all solvers and consistency checks for groups of statements)
 * generate.py (Used to generate data for many game iterations)
 * predictions.py (Makes predictions given a SolverSolution)
 * train.py (Used for Reinforcement Learning Wolf)
 * voting.py (Used to aggregate prediction results)

 ## Game Components
-* roles.py (Stores all Good player roles and their associated methods)
+* roles/
-  (May separate into individual files in the future)
+  * village (Stores all good player roles and their associated methods)
-* wolf.py (Stores all Evil player roles and their associated methods)
+  * werewolf (Stores all evil player roles and their associated methods)
 * statements.py (Statement class with associated methods)
 * util.py (Some basic util functions)

 ## Roles
 Village Team: (Stores all Good player roles and their associated methods)
 * Villager
 * Mason
 * Seer